 Music Supervisor for Independent Films

 Music plays a critical role in making independent film/TV.
-To make finding and licensing music easy and supporting your vision as a producer or director, I can serve as your Music Supervisor.
+To make finding and licensing songs easy and supporting your vision as a producer or director, I can serve as your Music Supervisor.

 What is a Music Supervisor?